 The CalcP package (which must be called using the with(CalcP); command) contains an implementation of the Newton-Raphson method called Newton.
 This Newton command takes three arguments.
-The first is the function that is set equal to zero, next is the initial guess tex2html_wrap_inline75 , and third is the number of repetitions of Newton-Raphson.
+The first is the function that is set equal to zero, next is the initial guess , and third is the number of repetitions of Newton-Raphson.

-For instance, to see the first 15 approximations to a root of tex2html_wrap_inline77 when tex2html_wrap_inline75 is taken as -9, the syntax would be as follows.
+For instance, to see the first 15 approximations to a root of when

 > with(CalcP);